-A student must maintain an average of 75% on sectional exams, homework, quizzes and participation to pass the course.
-Students are expected to demonstrate material competency by making a 75% or above on the final exam to pass the course.
-A grade of 75% or above is required on the final exam in order to pass the course.
+A student must maintain an average of 75% to pass the course.

+Students are expected to demonstrate material competency by making a 75% or above on the final exam to receive a course completion certificate. (please refer to your SPC EMS Handbook)